jmettraux/aachen/src/caa__character_creation.md

 ## Outline

+Attributes
-* Determine the value of the 6 attributes STR, DEX, CON, INT, WIS, and CHA.
-Compute the modifiers.
+: Determine STR, DEX, CON, INT, WIS, and CHA.
+: Compute the modifiers.

+Saving Throws
-* Compute the 4 saving throw scores, Physical, Evasion, Mental, and Luck
+: Compute the Physical, Evasion, Mental, and Luck saving throw scores.

+Background
-* Determine the background of the character
+: Determine the background of the character
-* Follow the background system to roll or pick skills
+: Follow the background table to roll or pick skills

+Class
-* Select a class
+: Select a character class

+Talents
-* Choose talents, they represent side talents or particular specializations
+: Choose talents, they represent side talents or particular specializations

+Skill
-* Pick an extra skill, to reflect the character's outside interests, natural talents, hobby expertise, etc.
+: Pick an extra skill, to reflect the character's outside interests, natural talents, hobby expertise, etc.

+Class
-* Finalize class selection, some classes require the selection of spells or special powers
+: Finalize class selection, some classes require the selection of spells or special powers

+Hit Points
-* Determine hit points
+: Determine hit points

+Name
-* Give character a name
+: Give character a name

+Equip
-* Equip the character
+: Determine the equipment of the character

 ## On Picking Skills During Character Creation